mnebuerquo/create-python-app/README.md

 # Dependencies

-* Docker is required for running the containerized python.
+* [Docker](https://www.docker.com/community-edition) is required for running the containerized python.
+Community edition is fine, you don't need enterprise support for this.
-* wget is required for the installer to download files.
+* [wget](https://stackoverflow.com/a/9491666/5114) is required for the installer to download files.
+This may not be installed on all systems by default, but it's easy to find instructions with a google search.

 # TODO

 * Environment variable to choose between python3 (default) and python2.7 in the install
 * Separate environment files for test and development
+* Combine lint and test into one command as command line arguments (maybe)

+There are a few things I'm not real happy about.
+First, because the Dockerfile must be at the root of the filesystem copied to the container, this must be in the root level of the project.
+Second, I have several scripts here so it's even more clutter in the project root directory.

+I think there should be a way to move this stuff to its own directory inside the project, but I'm not sure how yet.
+Maybe by just making the project directory a volume I won't need the dockerfile.
+But then I might have to build and run pip install more often.

 # Inspiration